Need answers to the BIG questions when it comes to organizing mini-sessions? Start here!

 Do you have a big enough client base?

 If you just started your photography business, it might simply be too soon to expect fully-booked mini sessions.
-You might have wonderful images and be the best photographer in a 200-mile radius.
-But if you haven’t built client relationships and found a base of your ideal clients for regular sessions, why should your mini-sessions be in demand?
-Maybe your time and energy need to be spent engaging with your community and building your reputation first.
+Maybe your time and energy need to be spent engaging with your community and building your reputation and client relationships first.
 Mini-sessions can come later.

-If your mini-session offerings fall flat and fail to book, examine your process and see where you can make improvements.
-Regroup and try again after you’ve spent some time building your client base and your business.
+If your mini-session offerings fall flat and fail to book your desired number of clients, examine your process and see where you can make improvements.
+Regroup and try again.
 One failed mini-session doesn’t mean that you’ll never be successful at organizing mini sessions!

 Organizing mini-sessions: Small changes, Big Results